stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Step #1 is to start with the strategy tree and the _leadership team_.

-We define the leadership team as the top 10 to 15 in the organization - this will be less for smaller companies.
+We define the leadership team as the top 10 to 15 in the organization - fewer for smaller companies.

 We start with the strategy tree and the leadership team because [most leaders know where they are heading](https://bit.ly/stratapp-engaging-people "engaging people"), and it is strategy execution that rarely meets expectations.